 Once we have the joint distribution of the pair (X, Y), we can price annuities using Equation (3).
-Following Frees et al. [1996], we are interested in the annuity ratio between the price when assuming dependence and the price when assuming independence.
-For the independent scenario we simply use the marginals obtained in Figure 1, while for the dependent scenario we use the joint distribution of Figure 2a.
+Following Frees et al. (1996), we are interested in the annuity ratio between the price when assuming dependence and the price when assuming independence.
+For the independent scenario we simply use the marginals obtained in Fig. 2, while for the dependent scenario we use the joint distribution of Fig. 3a.
 Moreover, according to Equation (3), once we know the joint distribution, the annuity price depends on three quantities: the ages of the two annuitants at the beginning of the contract, which we call entry/initial ages, and the interest rate.
-As in Frees et al. [1996], we first show the dependence of the annuity ratio for several initial ages with a fixed interest rate, and then we vary the interest rate and assume that both annuitants have the same age, so that we can still represent the results in a 3D plot.
+As in Frees et al. (1996), we first show the dependence of the annuity ratio for several initial ages with a fixed interest rate, and then we vary the interest rate and assume that both annuitants have the same age, so that we can still represent the results in a 3D plot.

-In Figures 3a and 3b, we show the annuity ratio obtained with the B-RUP construction and the true (analytical) distribution for an interest rate of r = 0.05.
+In Figs. 4a and 4b, we show the annuity ratio obtained with the B-RUP construction and the true (analytical) distribution for an interest rate of r = 0.05.
 Notice how, in this example, when considering dependence, the price can be up to 7% higher than in the independent scenario for some initial ages, especially when the age difference is large.
+For smaller age differences, conversely, the annuity ratio takes values below the unit.
+For low initial ages for both annuitants, the death event is still far away with high probability, and thus the annuity ratio barely moves from the unity in that area.